Last Updated: December 30, 2019

 Our Services are intended for general audiences.
 Unity does not knowingly collect any personal information from children.
-Beginning in January 2020, Unity’s ads service may collect information to confirm that we do not collect personal information of children under certain age bands to comply with Applicable Data Protection laws.
-By way of example, we may confirm when we are collecting consent for personalized ads that a user is 16 or older in California.
+Beginning in January 2020, Unity’s ads service may collect certain age range or age band information to confirm that we comply with Applicable Data Protection laws.

 If any party becomes aware that a child under the age of 13, or under the age of 16 for those parties in the European Economic Area, has provided us with personal information in contravention of our policies, they should contact us at DPO@unity3d.com.

 Some third parties, such as platform providers like the iTunes Store or Google Play, may provide age-based ratings on some of the apps created by Developers.
 These ratings shall have no bearing on this limitation.
 Third parties may also provide content categories on some of the Services.
 These categories shall have no bearing on this limitation.